Having difficulty finding money for food? The student board of the Student Support Foundation offers these solutions:

 - Each time you use the Pantry, you will need to show your student ID.

 - You can use the Pantry twice a calendar month, up to four times a semester.
-Each time, you will receive a week’s worth of food, according to the USDA guidelines.
+Each time, you will receive approximately a week’s worth of food.
 The Pantry also stocks toiletries.

 - If you are utilizing your local town or church food pantry, you should continue to utilize those resources.
 The Student Support Foundation is not to be used as a substitute or supplement when utilizing other resources.